 - (a) the Board shall have a minimum of three directors, a minimum of two Independent Directors and a maximum of 8 directors.
-The number of Independent Directors will be at least two or one-third of all directors (rounded down to the nearest whole number of directors), whichever is the greater; - (b) a Board member should not have any significant conflict of interest that is potentially detrimental to the Company, including: - (i) affiliations with competitors of the Company; and - (ii) affiliations with parties that are likely to be a regular counter-party to a transaction with the Company.
-In practice, however, such conflicts may arise in the course of a director's tenure and procedures for dealing with these situations are contained in 3.5;

-- (c) control rights of shareholders (board representation) should, where possible, be aligned to cash flow rights (share ownership).
+At least two directors must be ordinarily resident in New Zealand and a majority of the directors must be independent; - (b) a Board member should not have any significant conflict of interest that is potentially detrimental to the Company, including: - (i) affiliations with competitors of the Company; and - (ii) affiliations with parties that are likely to be a regular counter-party to a transaction with the Company.
+In practice, however, such conflicts may arise in the course of a director's tenure and procedures for dealing with these situations are contained in paragraph 7; - (c) control rights of shareholders (board representation) should, where possible, be aligned to cash flow rights (share ownership).
 Therefore, significant shareholders or shareholder groups should be represented on the Board.
-Nevertheless, the Board should also contain some directors not related to or affiliated with any shareholder or shareholder group in order to ensure that the interests of all shareholders are represented; - (d) the Board seeks diversity in the skills, attributes and experience of its members across a broad range of criteria, as recognised by the Company's Diversity Policy, so as to represent the diversity of shareholders, business types and regions in which the Company operates; - (e) at least one-third of the directors other than the Managing Director will retire annually, but are eligible for reappointment by shareholders. - (f) the Board elects a Chairperson who can be replaced by it at any time.
+Nevertheless, the Board should also contain some directors not related to or affiliated with any shareholder or shareholder group in order to ensure that the interests of all shareholders are represented;

+- (d) the Board seeks diversity in the skills, attributes and experience of its members across a broad range of criteria, as recognised by the Company's Diversity Policy, so as to represent the diversity of shareholders, business types and regions in which the Company operates; - (e) a director must not hold office (without re-election by shareholders) past the third annual meeting following their appointment or 3 years, whichever is longer; and - (f) the Board elects a Chairperson who can be replaced by it at any time.
+The Chairperson should be independent.
+If the Chairperson is not independent, the Chairperson and the Managing Director should be different people.

-3.4 Independence Definition
+3.4 Determination of Independence